Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Results

 \subsection{Confirmatory Factor Analysis}

 Fig. \ref{fig3} shows the path diagram of the standardized parameter estimates obtained in CFA of a model built upon the four factors of religiosity identified in EFA and the variables (items) loading on them, using the procedure and settings described in the ``Methods'' section above.
 The CFA was computed using \texttt{lavaan:cfa}, which converged after 76 iterations, using 23636 out of 40526 observations.
-From the additional information presented in Fig. \ref{fig3} it can be concluded that the model has very good fit estimates, which are consistent with those obtained in the EFA (e.g. the RMSEA fit index).

-Comparing Figs. \ref{fig2} and \ref{fig3}, it can be concluded that in the CFA model both items' loadings and factor correlations have higher values than for the final model obtained in the EFA.
-Also, the differences between the (absolute) values of the items loading on each of the factors are smaller in the CFA model (particularly for the ``Belief in God'' factor).

 Table \ref{table5} shows some reliability estimates for the CFA model.
 Combining the information presented in Fig. \ref{fig3} and table \ref{table5}, it can be observed that the factors' reliability and AVE meet the criteria stated the the ``Methods'' section.
-Therefore, the four-factor model was further studied using SEMs to investigate how the fit measures depend on other types of links (e.g. regression) between factors, in an attempt to identify statistically robust causal relationships among them.
+Therefore, the four-factor model was further studied using SEMs to investigate how the fit measures depend on other types of links (e.g. regression) between factors, in an attempt to determine whether the SEMs suggested any clue about eventual causal precedences between the factors related to the current religiosity, or to differences between the effects of practice on each of the beliefs factors.